CSS Grid vs Flexbox: When to Use Each (and When to Use Both)

 </div>

-- The layout has a two-column structure, with the second column being twice as wide as the first.
+The layout has a two-column structure with the second column twice the width of the first.
+The header spans both columns using grid-column.
+Clean, readable, easy to adjust.

 When to Use Flexbox